marafathussain/ML_book_easy/chapters/chapter1.md

 - Gene regulatory networks with feedback loops
 - Protein interactions with multiple partners
 - Disease caused by combinations of factors
-- Dose-response curves that aren't straight lines
+- Dose-response curves that are not straight lines

 **Linear models assume**: Doubling a gene's expression doubles the effect

 **Reality**: Gene expression effects are often:
 - Threshold-based: No effect until expression exceeds a threshold
 - Saturating: Increasing expression has diminishing returns
-- Synergistic: Two genes together have more effect than expected
+- Synergistic: Two genes together have a greater effect than expected
 - Antagonistic: One gene blocks another's effect

 Machine learning captures these complexities: